AdobeDocs/analytics.en/help/technotes/client-hints.md

 +++**How will Adobe use client hints to derive device information?**

-Adobe uses a third-party, Device Atlas, who will use both the client hints and User-Agent to derive device information.
+Adobe uses a third party, Device Atlas, who will use both the client hints and User-Agent to derive device information.

 +++